musin2/week1-code-challenge/README.md

 Chellenge 3: Net Salary Calculator

-Calculates the Net Salary of an individual by calculating tax, NHIF and NSSF deductions.
+Calculates the Net Salary of an individual by calculating PAYE tax, NHIF and NSSF deductions and subtracting them from the gross salary.